abdelrazekrizk/AWS-Services-for-Project-Management-and-Issue-Tracking/README.md

 4. **Set Up App Client**:
  - Create an app client (e.g., `TaskLinkerApp`) and configure settings.
  - Note the App client ID and User Pool ID for later use.

+> Follow the Official Create a new application in the Amazon Cognito console [`Go Here`](https://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-user-pools-application.html)

 ## Step 7: Set Up API Gateway
 1. **Go to the API Gateway Console**: